 - SECTION 1.
 AMENDMENT.
-Section 12.1-18-05 of the North Dakota Century Code is amended and reenacted as follows: - 12.1-18-05.
-Removal of child from state in violation of custody decree - False information or reports Penalty. - 10 Any person
+Section 12.1-18-05 of the North Dakota Century Code is

+amended and reenacted as follows:

+- 8 12.1-18-05.
+Removal of child from state in violation of custody decree - False

+- information or reports Penalty.

+- 10 Any person

-- An individual who intentionally removes, causes the removal of, or detains the person's individual's own child under the age of eighteen years outside this state with the intent to deny another person's individual's rights in violation of an existing custody decree is guilty of a class C felony.
-Detaining the child outside this state in violation of the custody decree for more than seventy-two hours is prima facie evidence that the person individual charged intended to violate the custody decree at the time of removal. - 2.
-An individual who intentionally removes, causes the removal of, or detains the individual's own child under the age of eighteen years within this state with the intent to deny another individual's rights in violation of a custody decree is guilty of a class A.
+- 1. An individual who intentionally removes, causes the removal of, or detains the person'sindividual's own child under the age of eighteen years outside this state with the intent to deny another person'sindividual's rights in violation of an existinga custody decree is guilty of a class C felony.
+Detaining the child outside this state in violation of the custody decree for more than seventy-two hours is prima facie evidence that the personindividual charged intended to violate the custody decree at the time of removal. - 2.
+An individual who intentionally removes, causes the removal of, or detains the individual's own child under the age of eighteen years within this state with the intent to deny another individual's rights in violation of a custody decree is guilty of an infraction for a first and second offense, a class B misdemeanor for a third offense, and a class A misdemeanor for a fourth offense.
+Detaining the child within this state in